Do Root Canals Cause Cancer?

 • Infection

-When the root pulp gets infected, it should be treated by dentists as soon as possible.
+When the root pulp becomes infected, dentists should treat it as soon as possible.
 Get treated for root canals in San Juan Capistrano to avoid future complications.

 Debunking the myth

 The theory that root canals cause cancer is scientifically incorrect.
-This myth is a public health hazard and prevents patients from getting the treatment they need.
+This myth is a public health hazard that prevents patients from getting treatment.

 Focal Infection Theory